22MH1A0316/-project/README.md

 ### Video Demo:  <URL HERE>
 ### Description:
 _____
 The " Customized Shirtificate Generator" is a Python project designed to generate a customizable "shirtificate" PDF.
-This PDF includes an image of a t-shirt with the  customized with the user's name and a custom message.
+This PDF includes an image of a t-shirt with the  customized user's name and a custom message.
 The project leverages the `fpdf2` library to create the PDF and allows users to specify their name and message, which will be embedded into the PDF at designated locations.

 ### Features:
 - **Customizable Name and Message:** Users can input their name and a custom message, both of which will be displayed on the PDF.